waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_1.md

 Run your tests again and you should get a whole series of messages referencing SQL errors.
 Examine the errors, though don't worry about understanding them.
 Think about what change a 'many-to-many' relationship should make to a database.

 The problem is that our declaration in Tag above is proposing a structural change to the database.
 But in our data_mapper_setup.rb, the command `DataMapper.auto_upgrade!` only makes non-destructive changes.
-* :exclamation: Change `DataMapper.auto_upgrade!` to `DataMapper.auto_migrate!`.
+* :white_check_mark: Change `DataMapper.auto_upgrade!` to `DataMapper.auto_migrate!`.

 Doing so should make your tests go green.
 For safety's sake, immediately switch back to `auto_upgrade!` (see extra activity below for implementing the best practice for this).

 ## Extra Activities:

-* :exclamation: We chose to implement the most simple form of tagging: single tags.
+* :white_check_mark: We chose to implement the most simple form of tagging: single tags.
 We probably want users to be able to give links many tags, however.
 Get to work on this new feature!
 Here's a test to get you started:
 ```ruby
 scenario 'with multiple tags' do
   visit '/links/new'